-^{1281.} Id. at 357 n.4.
-Under the old rules, the appellate court could only award damages against the offending party and not the attorney.
-Id.
-Justice Green invited the sureaffirmed that the appellate courts "must not be hesitant to use the tools that we have."1282 The San Antonio Court of Appeals observed that the practice of "'let's just throw as much mud as we can up on the wall and see if any of it sticks'" must be discouraged.1283 However, where a party's argument on appeal fails to convince the appellate court, but has a reasonable basis in law and constitutes an informed, good-faith challenge to the trial court's judgment, sanctions are not appropriate.
-1284
+up as much mud as we can on the wall and see if any of it sticks must be discouraged."
+However, where a party's argument on appeal fails to convince the appellate court, but "ha[s] a reasonable basis in law and constitute[s] an informed, good-faith challenge to a trial court judgment," sanctions are not appropriate.